IRSSG: An Open-Source Software Package for Spin Space Groups: Conclusions

 \section{Conclusions}

 In summary, we have developed an open-source software package -- {\ttfamily IRSSG} -- representing the first computational code to determine the coirreps of magnetic states in spin space groups.
 It first generates the SSG operations, numbers, and international symbols for magnetic crystal structures; second, it constructs character tables for high-symmetry $k$ points; and finally, it computes the traces of SSG operations and assigns coirreps of the magnetic energy bands obtained from DFT codes.
-In addition, with a proper `ssg.data', it also works for the 230 CSGs and 1651 MSGs.
+Detailed information is released on the HSP.
+In addition, it also works for the MSG symmetry once the SOC is included in the SSG systems.
 We further demonstrate how to use it to identify coirreps and high-degeneracy excitations in magnetic materials.
 This program does not restrict the user to a single DFT program or a single TB Hamiltonian.
 It works for the DFT codes, such as VASP and Quantum ESPRESSO, as well as any other code that has an interface to Wannier90.
 The program is very important for advancing research on the study of magnons, altermagnetism, magnetic topology, and novel high-degeneracy excitations in SSG systems.